-As of April 27, 2020, there were 46,418,537 ordinary shares issued and outstanding.
-As of the close of business on May 27, 2020, the record date established by the Board of Directors (the "Record Date"), 58,129,038 ordinary shares were outstanding and entitled to vote at the Meeting.
+As of April 27, 2020, there were 46,418,537 ordinary shares issued and outstanding, of which were represented by ADSs.
+Registered holders of ordinary shares at 5:00 p.m.
+(Irish Standard Time) on May 27, 2020, the record date established by the Board of Directors (the "Record Date"), may vote at the Meeting.
 A holder of ADSs registered in such holder's name on the books of The Bank of New York Mellon, which acts as the depositary under our ADS program (the "Depositary") (a "registered holder of ADSs") may instruct the Depositary to vote the ordinary shares represented by such ADSs, provided that the Depositary receives the holder's voting instructions by 12:00 Noon (New York Time) on July 29, 2020, which is the date established by the Depositary for such purpose.
 A holder of ADSs held through a brokerage, bank or other account (a "beneficial holder of ADSs") should follow the instructions that its broker, bank or other nominee provides to vote the ordinary shares underlying its ADSs.
 The Depositary has fixed a record date for the determination of holders of ADSs who shall be entitled to give such voting instructions.
 The Company has been informed by the Depositary that it has set the ADS record date for the Meeting as the close of business (New York Time) on May 27, 2020 (the "ADS Record Date").